 You will probably enjoy the Mardi Gras festival without issue.
 However, like with any big event, not everyone has good intentions, so be sure to have a safe place to keep your valuables, particularly when you’re in crowded areas or on Bourbon Street, where pickpocketing is more likely.

-When thinking what to pack for Mardi Gras, consider taking a money wallet or wrist strap to keep your valuables secure.
+When thinking what to bring to Mardi Gras parade, consider taking a money wallet or wrist strap to keep your valuables secure.

 6) Drinks & Snacks

 You can buy plenty of food and drinks along the parade route, but if you bag a good spot, you might not want to leave it!
-So, take a few snacks with you and some water.
+So, make sure you bring a few snacks and water to the Mardi Gras parade.
 You can also take alcohol and see many people doing so, particularly at the night parades.
 The only issue with this is toilets can be few and far between!
 It’s worth scoping out roads near the parade route that have bars.
 Not only can you grab a much-needed drink, but you can also use their facilities while you’re there.

 7) Power Bank

 I feel like a power bank has long become a staple of anyone’s packing list, never mind things to bring to Mardi Gras.
 You will be taking pictures and videos all day long, and you don’t want to lose charge when you need to find your friends or family.
-So if you’ve got one already, it might be time to upgrade to a lightweight, ultra-fast battery charger.
+So if you’ve got one already, it might be time to upgrade to a lightweight, ultra-fast battery charger when packing for Mardi Gras.
 Trust me; you’ll thank me later.

 8) Raincoat, poncho, or umbrella